DrChooper/Kaya-HooperLab-recipes/README.md

 In order to interact with the compute nodes you have to log onto KAYA from the UWA Intranet and schedule computing job.

+## What are the things that people talk of?
+- Node
+is equivalent to a computer unit
+- CPU
+performing the tasks
+- RAM
+fast storage while computing
+working memory
+- Storage
+long term memory

+You cannot "just" install stuff and download "pieces" and "get stuff running".
+This is a set up that you need submit jobs to from your "log on node". **IF YOU SET YOUR PROGRAM RUNNING WITHOUT SLURM YOU WILL BREAK YOUR NODE**

 ## SLURM what is it?
 SLURM (Simple Linux Utility for Resource Management) is used for job scheduling on HPC clusters.
 It optimizes computing tasks on clusters and manages job scheduling efficiently.
+So in short it is the PA of the supercomputer that makes your appointment to use the high performance computing nodes that you need.
+This makes it more efficient for all users.
+You tell the PA what you need (do you need lots of memory or lots of processing?)

 [SLURM Documentation](https://slurm.schedmd.com/)